 That view is neither consistently articulated nor consensually embraced for two very good reasons.

 The first is the continued appeal of expertise in a technical society.
 Its existence is a remarkable testament to the universality of reasoning when carefully applied to experience.
 It is no accident that our postmodern culture that has us defiantly proclaiming our uniqueness also has us chasing after expertise as never before.
-We seek out yoga and fitness instructors, cooking coaches, test prep tutors, and graduate instructors to impart the best route to competence in their fields of expertise, naturally assuming in defiance of the culture that there is indeed a best way.
+We seek out yoga and fitness instructors, cooking coaches, test prep tutors, and personal trainers to impart the best route to competence in their fields of expertise, naturally assuming in defiance of the culture that there is indeed a best way.
 That defiance is based upon a thought that jangles our cultural assumptions: the development of expertise, like that of science, is a profoundly correspondentist way of knowing and its valuation a profound verification of the possibility of correspondence knowledge.
 Expert knowledge is transferable only because the reasoning that breaks the experience into its components is universal, though the experience itself is only narrowed by repetition.
 Standards explicitly appeal to knowledge built upon the universal reasoning faculty that has prescribed a best way to approach some experience.
 And to acknowledge “best” in areas of skill or knowledge of quality is to tempt us to sanction an expert quest for “best” in moral experience.
 But just as empiricism can demonstrate its competencies beyond any reasoning doubt but must carry moral goals into its work from some source science cannot touch, so too must expertise fail to warrant moral truth.
 This weakness is disguised by the power of expertise to transfer quite arcane knowledge and skill through its processes.
 It is not transmissible as a simple truth from instructor to student but is developed by the latter’s rational approach to the experiences that develop it.
 We might consider the dog show judge to have internalized the lengthy list of standards for each breed as she evaluates the animal before her, but these same very specific standards allow the dog owner to appropriate at least a modicum of the judge’s expertise in choosing a pet.
 A criminal courtroom is similar.
 The voluminous number of standards relative to the admission of evidence and testimony is moderated by the judge, an expert in her field of law, but is administered by ordinary citizens on the jury applying the standards under the judge’s guidance.
 The training that police officers, educators, and other authorities undergo is a dilute version of the same effort.
 They are attempts to inculcate standards that build expertise, though as I have previously confessed, expertise is impossible in fields that address the variability of experiences derived from a combination of unique circumstance and free will.
 One may at best hope for competence built upon a hodgepodge of varied experience subject to the discipline of reason.

 The second and more serious objection to postmodernism’s private moral schema is a very public and very old source of moral truths that wishes to be taken as a form of expertise capable of guiding public life.
 It is a source of constant tension in a permissive culture that religious authority continues to claim competence to pass judgment on public morality.
 We accept that all experts ought to be authorities.
 Can we also accept that authority is a kind of expertise?